codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 ### Pulling private images

 To pull a private image from one of your connected registries, again you mention the image by name and tag.
-In order for Codefresh to understand that you are talking about a private image you need to prepend the appropriate prefix of the registry domain.
+In order for Codefresh to understand that you are talking about a private image, you need to prepend the appropriate prefix of the registry domain.

-For example in the case of [ACR]({{site.baseurl}}/docs/docker-registries/external-docker-registries/azure-docker-registry/):
+For example, in the case of [ACR]({{site.baseurl}}/docs/docker-registries/external-docker-registries/azure-docker-registry/):

 ```
 registry-name.azurecr.io/my-docker-repo/my-image-name:tag